bettr-casino/slots-game-plugins/CONTRIBUTING.md

 # Contributing

 This is an open source project.
-Anyone can contribute.
-The [Contribution Guidelines](https://github.com/bettr-casino/slots-game-client/blob/main/CONTRIBUTING.md) has the deets.
-You can contribute by completing challenges and earning tokens.
+You contribute by completing challenges and earning tokens.
 Tokens represent a share of the future revenue of the game (pending regulatory approval).

+Go to [Bettr Slots Casino Challenges](https://bettr.casino) for the list of open challenges.

+Go to [Contribution Guidelines](https://github.com/bettr-casino/slots-game-client/blob/main/CONTRIBUTING.md) for the deets.